doheelee0328/Personal-Blog/README.md

 - Run the command npm install to install the necessary dependencies.
 - Create an environment file (e.g., .env) and configure the following variables:
-     - MONGODB_URL: The URL of your MongoDB database.
+     - DB_CONNECTION: The URL of your MongoDB database.
      - PORT: The desired port number for the server.
      - SECRET: The desired secret key for the JWT (JSON Web Token) signing process to work securely.
 - Run the command npm run dev to start the server.